The Fiber Optic Association - Tech Topics

 These are networking standards that separate networking protocols into seven layers.
 Cabling, including fiber optics, is covered in the Layer 1, the PHY or physical layer.
 For a complete description, all seven layers consist of:

-The electrical and mechanical level where the light, electrical or radio signals are transported over the network.
+The electrical and mechanical hardware level where the light, electrical or radio signals are transported over the network.
 It consists of the cabling (cable, connectors and network interface cards).
 The PHY refers to anything relating to the hardware that sends and receives data.
-Some protocols that have physical layer components are Fast Ethernet and ATM (Asynchronous Transfer Mode).
+Network protocols have physical layer components like Ethernet operating over twisted pair or fiber optic cabling or wireless links.

 Note: A physical data structure refers to the organization of the data on a storage device.
 The "logical" or "virtual" data structure refers to the software, or how the information appears to the user.